zarf-dev/proposals/0021-zarf-values/README.md

 ## Summary

 This ZEP proposes to introduce a new way to provide configuration to Zarf Packages that is more in line with the Helm values paradigm.
 This proposal would provide a new settable interface that uses `map[string]interface{}` instead of the current variable interface of `map[string]string`.
 These values would also be able to be mapped directly to Helm chart values, and would interact with other Zarf features where Zarf Variables are used today through Go templating (i.e. `actions`, `manifests` and `files`).
-Charts and manifests would additionally be able to populate their template values declaratively from live Kubernetes resources with a new `valuesFrom` field.
+Zarf's Go-template contexts would additionally expose a cluster `lookup` function compatible with [Helm's `lookup` function](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/#using-the-lookup-function), allowing templates to read live Kubernetes resources.

 This ZEP supercedes [ZEP-0015](0015-helm-value-style-variable-interfaces/README.md).